Leo von Caprivi: Fall

-Following his resignation, Caprivi destroyed his papers.
-In retirement, he refused to speak or write publicly about his experiences as Chancellor or share his opinions on current events.
-He died in 1899 in Skyren in Germany (today known as Skórzyn, Poland).
+Caprivi destroyed his papers on the evening of his resignation and departed for Montreux the next day.
+He made no public appearances for months and, throughout his retirement, he refused to speak or write publicly about his experiences as Chancellor or share his opinions on current events.
+He lived with his nephew at Skyren (today known as Skórzyn, Poland) and died there in 1899.